Rich Text Editor / Document Model / Blocks / Paragraphs

 Page Breaks

-A page breaks is represented by the NPageBreakInline element.
-It represents a formatting instruction in case the control uses paging.
+A page break is represented by the NPageBreakInline element.
+It represents a formatting instruction in case the control uses a paging view.
 The following code snippet shows how to create a paragraph that contains an explicit page break:

 Changing the Tab Leader Style